Edward Scissorhands (dance): Production history

-In May 2008, an Australian national tour was launched at the Sydney Opera House.
+In May 2008, an Australian national tour was launched at the Sydney Opera House (with New Adventures being the first British dance company to perform there with the production).
 The piece returned to Europe for a 2008–09 tour that included performances in Britain for the 2008 Christmas season.
 Venues on the Europe tour included Théâtre du Châtelet in Paris, Hippodrome Theatre in Birmingham, New Wimbledon Theatre and Sadler's Wells Theatre in London as well as stops in Salford, Athens and Antwerp.
 Among the cities that it sold out are New York, Los Angeles, San Francisco, Sydney, Melbourne and Paris.

+In November 2014, another UK tour opened at the Theatre Royal, Plymouth before heading on an 18-week tour to Glasgow, Salford and another Christmas season at the Sadler's Wells Theatre.
+In 2015 it headed to Woking, Nottingham, Liverpool, Norwich, Birmingham, Milton Keynes, Bradford and Southampton.

+In November 2023, another UK tour opened again at the Theatre Royal, Plymouth through to 2024, including another Christmas season at Sadler's Wells Theatre.
+It was also announced that a screening of the production would be shown in cinemas across the UK and internationally for the first time from 25 September 2024 (after being filmed at the Wales Millennium Centre, Cardiff in March).